 Thinking of where to stay in Tagaytay?
-We got Casa Minerva for P11,193 for an overnight stay.
-Exceeding more than 20 pax will have an additional payment.
+We booked Casa Minerva for ₱11,193 for an overnight stay.
+Note that exceeding 20 pax will incur an additional fee.

-My high school friends and I left Novaliches at 6 in the morning to Tagaytay but we went to the airport first to pick up one of our friends who just had a tour in Dubai.
-I know, it was a hectic schedule for her but she actually came from the USA.
-She pretty had a hard core trip!
+My high school friends and I left Novaliches at 6 AM for Tagaytay.
+However, we first made a stop at the airport to pick up one of our friends who had just returned from a trip to Dubai — and believe it or not, she actually came from the USA before that!
+Talk about a hardcore trip!

-The reason that she went to Manila is because she’s going to get her husband, who is also our friend, for good.
-Because of this, we were all gathered up to create new memories and cherish both of our friends before they fly!
+The reason for her visit to Manila?
+She’s here to take her husband (who’s also our friend) with her for good.
+Because of this, we all gathered to create new memories and cherish the time we had with them before they flew out.

 Planning to go to Laguna?
 Check this post about Nuvali!